rodralez/ai-portfolio/metal_nut/README.md

 ### Infered defects

-Next, some images of metal nuts are compared with true and infered labels.
+Next, images of metal nuts from the validation step of one cross-validation experiment are compared.
+It's worth noting that the inferred labels were not used to train the model and can be considered as unseen data.

-True images            |  Predicted images :-------------------------:|:-------------------------:
+True labels            |  Infered labels :-------------------------:|:-------------------------:
 ![True images](./val_batch0_labels.jpg)  |  ![Predicted images](./val_batch0_pred.jpg)

 ## Conclusion

-On average, the mAP50 of the YOLOv5 system 0.374 for 10 cross validation experiments.
-For some experiments, the system reachs mAP50 0.75.
+The YOLOv5 system's average mAP50 score for detecting defects in metal nuts is 0.374 across 10 cross-validation experiments.
+However, in some particular experiments, the system achieved an mAP50 of 0.75.
+Based on these results, it can be concluded that using 40 images per label to make predictions is a threshold for the vision AI system to function optimally.